linemanjs/lineman-docs/app/pages/working-with-lineman/directory-structure.md

 ├── app
 │   ├── js                  # <-- JS & CoffeeScript
-│   ├── img                 # <-- images (are merged into the 'img' folder inside of generated & dist) │   ├── static              # <-- any other static files that need to be included in your built app │   └── pages               # <-- static HTML pages (underscore and handlebars templates are supported) │       └── index.us        # <-- a template used to produce the application's index.html
+│   ├── img                 # <-- images (are merged into the 'img' folder inside of generated & dist) │   ├── static              # <-- any other static files that need to be placed in a path relative to `/` │   └── pages               # <-- static HTML pages (underscore and handlebars templates are supported) │       └── index.us        # <-- a template used to produce the application's index.html
 │   └── templates           # <-- client-side templates